 250 applications are projected by county officials by 2016 deadline.
 The already approved applications are 200 with similar number also rejected and others in process.
 The sheriff goes home with fees and taxes close to $10 million which is paid by legal farmers to clean-up illegal growths, many of which have been mapped from the air.

-a bustling industry has been brought by the new pot firm that includes the sounds of generators, bright lights illuminating gardens at night, water trucks kicking dust to the grows, the distinct odor of marijuana, the tents, trailers and other temporary housing for migrant workers.
+A bustling industry has been brought by the new pot sales firm that includes the sounds of generators, bright lights illuminating gardens at night, water trucks kicking dust to the grows, the distinct odor of marijuana, the tents, trailers and other temporary housing for migrant workers.

 In local hardware stores’ gardening sections are now stocked with extra farming supplies.
 Law enforcement officials say they have raided farms that have pesticides that are not allowed in the U.S and they have found them.